 What is the closet like?
 It’s a complete separation of the inner life and what we show to the world.
 There is a secret interior landscape that stays secret.
 There has been much written about self-loathing or self-hatred in gays but I don’t feel that.
 I do feel, later in life, the desire to make the interior and exterior one.
 The desire to live honestly for whatever time I have left.
 Continue reading

 My wife said to me last night that my coming out to her as gay drove ‘a stake through my heart’.
 And that she felt it would take years to recover.
-But she was focused on protecting my son and didn’t want me coming out to him until he was older.
-In fact she wanted me to stay until January of his senior year in high school, almost two years away.
-Continue reading
+But she was focused on protecting our son and didn’t want me coming out to him until he was older.
+In fact, she wanted me to stay until January of his senior year in high school, almost two years away.

-I suspect one of the hardest decisions any married gay man must make is if he should stay or go.
+I suspect one of the hardest decisions any gay man married to a woman must make is if he should stay or go.
 Keep the life and family he has or start anew.
 It’s a painful decision.
-I know, I go back and forth in my mind about this multiple times a day, yet can’t seem to make a decision.
+I know.
+I go back and forth in my mind about this multiple times a day, yet I can’t seem to make a decision.
 Continue reading

 I never fully understood the coming out process for gay men until now, and I will only say that I’m beginning to understand it.
 It is like peeling back layers of an onion and never quite getting to the core.
 Each baby step that I take, which can seem so difficult, only leaves more steps to come.
 Continue reading

 There are many times I look at my life and the success I’ve had.
 Work is a place that I’ve always been successful and with every job attained greater and greater responsibility.
 Continue reading

 One of the eternal questions of my life has been around the cause of homosexuality and the means to change.
 For too many years I looked to psychological or emotional causes.
 As many men before me have said, “If there was a way to change, I would have found it”, and I don’t believe any of them ever did.
 I’ve come to see that whatever makes for gay is organic at a cellular atomic DNA level.
 Continue reading